Aparat: Aparat kids

 In December 2014, a new feature called “Aparat Kids” was added.
-This feature intended to make it easier for children to browse through the available online content while ensuring parents that their children only had access to appropriate content.
+This feature intended to make it easier for children to browse through the available online content while ensuring parents that their children had access to appropriate content.
 Aparat developed an application for Android and Windows Phone users.

 Social impact

-Following the filtering of YouTube and other international video sharing services, Iranian usage of these services were gradually diminished.
+As part of internet censorship in Iran, Iranian usage of YouTube and other international video sharing services was gradually diminished.
 The main challenge for Aparat's introduction was to ensure Iranian users had the same capabilities and features present in outside services.
 With this goal in mind, an Android app was launched in December.
 On January 12, 2013, IRIB released a documentary on the service, broadcast in “Café So’al” (Question Café) Program of National TV.
 Aparat ranks third on Alexa among Iranian websites and 47th globally.
-The website is also widely used in neighboring countries, such as Afghanistan.
+The website is also widely used in neighboring countries, such as Afghanistan, Azerbaijan and Tajikistan.
 12% of traffic comes from outside of Iran.
 Aparat's smart phone app is available on Android, iOS and Windows Phone.
 In April 2015, UN created its official channel with an announced goal of “providing more information on its activities in Iran and the world”.
 They have so far uploaded about 60 videos.
 Gary Lewis, UN Resident Coordinator in the Islamic Republic of Iran, expressed delight at the UN's joining.